Appendix A — Exercise solutions

 A.9 Chapter 9

-1. (a) There are a few potential outliers, e.g., on the left in the variable, but nothing that will be of serious concern in a dataset this large. (b) When coefficient estimates are sensitive to which variables are included in the model, this typically indicates that some variables are collinear.
-For example, a possum’s gender may be related to its head length, which would explain why the coefficient (and p-value) changed when we removed the variable.
-Likewise, a possum’s skull width is likely to be related to its head length, probably even much more closely related than the head length was to gender.
+2. (a) There are a few potential outliers, e.g., on the left in the variable total length, but nothing that will be of serious concern in a dataset this large. (b) When coefficient estimates are sensitive to which variables are included in the model, this typically indicates that some variables are collinear.
+For example, a possum’s gender may be related to its head length, which would explain why the coefficient for sex changed when we removed the variable.
+Likewise, a possum’s skull width is likely to be related to its head length and probably even much more closely related than the head length was to gender.

 A.10 Chapter 10